HackerExperience/letsbuildagame-docs/how_it_works/challenges.md

 For most disagreements I believe the community itself will be able to reach a consensus (or majority).
 Our in-house team will moderate the discussions to make sure it is fair and objective.
 Swear words and *ad hominem* will not be tolerated.

-If the community fails to reach a consensus, or the issue gets out of hand, our Benevolent Dictator For Life will hold the final word, always having in mind the best to the community.
+If the community fails to reach a consensus, or the issue gets out of hand, our Benevolent Dictator For Life will hold the final say, always having in mind the best to the community.

 # Accepting disagreements